Claremont serial killings: Background

-The case began with the disappearance of Sarah Spiers (18) on 27 January 1996, after she left Club Bayview in the centre of Claremont at around 2:00 am.
+The case began with the disappearance of Sarah Spiers (aged 18) on 27 January 1996, after she left Club Bayview in the centre of Claremont at around 2:00 am.
 At 2:06 am, Spiers called Swan Taxis from a public telephone booth.
 Although she was living in South Perth with her older sister at the time, she had requested to be taken to the nearby suburb of Mosman Park.
 She was then sighted waiting alone near the corner of Stirling Road and Stirling Highway by three eyewitnesses, who also mentioned seeing an unidentified car stopping where she was waiting.
-However, she was not at the site when the responding taxi arrived at 2:09 am and, in the dark, could have been missed by the driver.
+However, she was not at the site when the responding taxi arrived at 2:09 am.
 Her disappearance soon attracted massive publicity and her fate remains unknown.

-In the early hours of Sunday 9 June 1996, Jane Rimmer (23) from Shenton Park, also disappeared from the same part of Claremont.
+In the early hours of Sunday 9 June 1996, Jane Rimmer (aged 23) from Shenton Park, also disappeared from the same part of Claremont.
 Similar to Spiers, she had been out socialising with friends the night before.
 Rimmer's friends explained how they had moved from the Ocean Beach Hotel to the Continental Hotel and then Club Bayview.
-Noting the long line at the club, her friends then caught a taxi home, but Rimmer opted to stay, and she was last seen on security footage waiting outside the Continental at 12:04 am.
+Noting the long line at the club, her friends then caught a taxi home, but Jane opted to stay, and she was last seen on security footage waiting outside the Continental at 12:04 am.
 Fifty-five days later, on Saturday, 3 August 1996, her naked body was found 40 km south in bush-land near Woolcoot Road, Wellard by a family picking wildflowers.

-Nine months later, in the early hours of Saturday 15 March 1997, Ciara Glennon, a 27-year-old lawyer from Mosman Park, also disappeared from the Claremont area.
+Nine months later, in the early hours of Saturday 15 March 1997, Ciara Glennon (aged 27), a lawyer from Mosman Park, also disappeared from the Claremont area.
 Like the others, she was with friends at the Continental and had decided to make her own way home.
-Three men at a bus stop saw Glennon walking south along Stirling Highway at approximately 12:30 am, and observed her interacting with an unidentified light coloured vehicle which had stopped by her.
+Three men at a bus stop saw Glennon walking south along Stirling Highway at approximately 12:30 am, and observed her interacting with an unidentified light-coloured vehicle which had stopped by her.
 Nineteen days later, on 3 April, her semi-clothed body was found by a bush walker, 40 km north, near a track in scrub off Pipidinny Road in Eglinton.